Due to an increase in patients either not showing up, OR Rescheduling, at their appointment times,

 Is it possible for two people to have the same type of colour blindness and see colours differently?

 Yes, it is.
 Color perception is very subjective, even in people who have no color vision defects.
-Some people are called ‘poor discriminators’ which simply means they have difficulty with subtle changes in colors.
+Some people are called ‘poor discriminators, ’ which simply means they have difficulty with subtle changes in colors.
 People who have color vision defects don’t all see the same.
 Like nearly all disorders, there are orders of magnitude where some may be much for deficient than others.
-And others may have developed memory techniques or learned to discriminate more efficiently based on shading or brightness, etc. My brother and I both have red-green issues and I feel we probably see mostly the same.
+And others may have developed memory techniques or learned to discriminate more efficiently based on shading or brightness, etc. My brother and I both have red-green issues, and I feel we probably see mostly the same.